 "They give so much for us to be able to be where we are and be able to live the life that we live," Mahomes said.
 "For us to give back to them and give them somewhere where they can come back home, and have a stable home, and have stable place for them to stay and live life is something that makes it the least that we do for them."

-The second-year pro is a star quarterback on the football field, but off it, Mahomes isn’t afraid to roll up his sleeves and help build homes in his free time.
+The third-year pro is a star quarterback on the football field, but off it, Mahomes isn't afraid to roll up his sleeves and help build homes in his free time.

 Chiefs fans have plenty of success coming over the next decade, and the National Football League is seeing one of its most marketable athletes be a role model of epic proportions for the next generation.